AIO1/PrimeNGTableReusableComponent/README.md

 - **predifinedFiltersCollection** ({ [key: string]: IPrimengPredifinedFilter[] }): Contains a collection of the values that need to be shown for predifined column filters.
 Explained in later chapters how to use it.
 - **predifinedFiltersNoSelectionPlaceholder** (string): A text to be displayed in the dropdown if no value has been selected in a column that uses predifined filters.
 Default value is: "Any value".
 - **predifinedFiltersCollectionSelectedValuesText** (string): A text to display in the predifined filters dropdown footer indicating the number of items that have been selected.
 Default value is: "items selected".
-- **selectedColumnsDropdownPlaceholder** (string): A placeholder to show when no columns have been selected to be shown.
-Default value is: "Select columns to show".
-- **selectedColumnsDropdownPlaceholder** (string): The text to be shown when a group of columns that doesn't fit the dropdown has been selected.
-Default value is: "selected columns".
 - **noDataFoundText** (string): The text to be shown when no data has been returned.
 Default value is: "No data found for the current filter criteria.".
 - **showingRecordsText** (string): The text that must be displayed as part of "Showing records".
 The default value is: "Showing records".
 - **applyingFiltersText** (string): The text that is shown next to the number of records after applying filter rules.
 The default value is: "Available records after applying filters".